 The Castle occasionally opens for the public.
 One of the most charming and oldest tea rooms and the epic walled garden host a lot of events, workshops, and exhibitions.

 If you are planning to visit Glenarm Castle, be sure to check for open days.
 Tea room and walled garden open every day from March 30 to September, from 10 am to 5 pm, and from 11 am to 5 pm on Sundays.

 With Crenelated towers and turrets, a huge neo-Tudor pile stretches the sky, Crom Castle located around the enchanting parkland of 2000 acres, which is managed exclusively by the National Trust.
 The Earl of Erne owns the Castle privately.

 However, you can still hire the West Wing, book the tours, and even have lunch on Sunday at the Victorian Conservatory.
-When it comes to lakeside walks, Crom Castle is really beautiful as it has the ruins of last Castle, forestry, and excellent wildlife.
+When it comes to lakeside walks, Crom Castle is really beautiful as it has the ruins of the last Castle, forestry, and excellent wildlife.

 Enniskillen Castle housed many rebellions and was used mostly against the English rule.
 It indeed became the prime hub for the power battles in the 16th century owing to its position near the Irish border.

 The Castle is around 600 years old and built by the Gaelic Maguire family.
 It has the breathtaking views of the nearby scenery on the banks of Lough Erne, and it was the American airbase during World War II.

 Today, Enniskillen Castle houses two beautiful museums – the Fermanagh County Museum, which focused on the natural, cultural and traditional history of the county, and a military museum named Innis killings Museum which exhibits the regimental royalty.

 These days, the Castle is going through renovations and is going to further improve its role as a present to the epic past of the whole county.